AllonKleinLab/PBA/README.md

 ### Run PBA ###

 PBA applies a sequence of calculations (see below).
-Each one can be run as a separate script, but relies on the output from the previous script.
+Each one can be run as a separate script, which relies on the output from the previous script.
 To execute all the steps at once, run `PBA_pipeline.py` as follows:

         Inputs: Expression matrix (Input 1. above) or edge list (Input 2. above), A gobal source/sink vector (Input 3. above)